userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 Let's try to improve the user experience by addressing them:

 [details=Error sounds]
-KCalc attempts to play a sound when an error occurs (for example, if a user tries to add multiple decimal places to a number).
-However, our version of KCalc isn't able to play these sounds.
+KCalc attempts to play a sound when an error occurs, for example if a user tries to add multiple decimal places to a number.
+We'll need to grant KCalc access to the correct audio interface, and make sure that it has access to the correct libraries and assets before these sounds can be played.

 To start with, we need to update *snapcraft.yaml* to grant our snap access to the `audio-playback` interface, as this isn't one of the interfaces covered by the `kde-neon` extension.
 To do this, we just need to add a `plugs` entry with the value `audio-playback` to the `kcalc-example` app definition.
 The result looks like this: